Jodie Comer: Reception and acting style

 Comer has been called one of the finest actors of her generation.
 She has stated that the performances she takes on have affected her mental state, claiming: "I guess I was naive to think that something wouldn't filter through from work to life eventually, even if you're not conscious of it."
 Comer has been commended for her ability to perform multiple accents.
-She revealed that she took up smoking to deliver a more authentic performance for her role in The Bikeriders, only to accidentally singe her eyelashes.

 On her roles, Comer said: "[If I know] why I'm stepping into it and know what I gain from the experience, then if it goes out into the world and people hate it or it completely goes unnoticed or it's a huge success, it doesn't matter ...
 That doesn't change my experience and how I felt."
 When looking back over her career in December 2018, she remarked: "I only became a real-life actor when I was about 17: that's when things started to pick up.
 If I saw any of my performances from then, I'd want to punch myself in the face."

 In December 2018, British Vogue included Comer in its list of "The Most Influential Girls of 2018", and, in February 2019, Forbes included her in their annual "30 Under 30" list for being in the top 30 most influential people in the entertainment industry in Europe under the age of 30.

 In September 2019, Comer was named the face of the Loewe spring/summer 2020 fashion campaign, which saw her star in a short film for the brand.
-In October 2022, according to a scientific measure of physical perfection, Comer was named the most beautiful woman with a golden ratio of 94.52%.